sajjadrajaee/Microverse-Start/README.md

 # Microverse-Start
-In this repository, me and Mr Karam ISSA from France, will work togather and start coding.
-I'm sure it will be a greate journey.
+In this repository, me and Karam ISSA from France, will work together and start coding.
+I'm sure it will be a great journey.